xiaohan2012/signed-local-community/README.md

 - run `scalability_evaluation.py`

-# reproducing the figures/tables in the submission
+# Reproducing the figures/tables in the submission

 ## data pre-processing